shantoroy/shantoroy.github.io/_posts/2020-06-05-set-static-hostname-linux-mac-windows-raspbian.md

 ---
 layout: single
-title: "Set Static IP Address in Linux/Raspbian OS"
+title: "How to Set Static IP Address in Linux/Raspbian OS"
+excerpt:  "Are you tired of your IP address changing every time you restart your Linux/Raspbian OS?
+Setting up a static IP address can make your life much easier!
+In this tutorial, we'll walk you through the steps of setting up a static IP address on your Linux/Raspbian machine."
+seo_title:  Your  meta  title
+seo_description:  Your  meta  description
 header:
   image: "https://live.staticflickr.com/65535/51228020554_0a011cd6ca_w.jpg"
   teaser: "https://live.staticflickr.com/65535/51228020554_0a011cd6ca_w.jpg"